opentofu/org/wg/new-providers/README.md

 ### Unlocking New Functionality

-OpenTofu has repeatedly discussed features that would significantly improve the developer experience but are difficult to implement with the current provider architecture.
+The OpenTofu maintainers often find themselves discussing features that would significantly improve the developer experience but are difficult to implement with the current provider architecture.
 These include:

 - **Bulk operations** for efficient batch create/update/delete of resources
 - **Resource listing** to discover and import existing infrastructure